 I’ve been in fact, a serial monogamist since the age of eighteen.
 I’ve had several excellent, five-year relationships followed by several excellent ex-boyfriends who remained in my life.

 To the outside world, they probably come across as regular people.
 But to me, they are exceptional.
 I can’t imagine my life — or myself — without them.
 Even S., who is gone, is an active force.
-Of course, I still break down over his death once in a while.
-I imagine that’ll always happen.
+I still break down over his death once in a while, which I imagine will always happen.
 He is after all, the one who was with me when I was a surly teenager, and in the sense that I grew into a kinder adult because he was there for the transition, he never left.
 He knew my heart before I knew it.

 “You are loyal in an unusual way.